 BU341 Free Market and Capitalism

 This course introduces the concepts of capitalism and the free enterprise system.
 It explores the merits of a free society, intellectual freedom, economic freedom, the capitalistic economic structure, and the role of governments in economic systems.
-(Fall/Odd Years)
+(As announced)